Dogs in religion: Islam

-"While a man was walking he felt thirsty and went down a well, and drank water from it.
-On coming out of it, he saw a dog panting and eating mud because of excessive thirst.
-The man said, 'This (dog) is suffering from the same problem as that of mine.'
-So, he (went down the well), filled his shoe with water, caught hold of it with his teeth, and climbed up and watered the dog.
-Allah thanked him for his (good) deed and forgave him.
-The people asked O Allah's Apostle!
-Is there a reward for us in serving (the) animals?
-He replied: ``Yes, there is a reward for serving any animate (living being).The historical relationship between dogs and Islam is complex and influenced by cultural, rather than purely religious, factors.
+Islamic Persian miniature of the Sleepers from a 1577 Stories of the Prophets manuscript; Qitmir is at the bottom of the image.

+The historical relationship between dogs and Islam is complex and influenced by cultural, rather than purely religious, factors.
 However, not all of these factors are aligned with the core teachings of Islam.
 For instance, the negative perception of dogs in some Islamic societies can be traced back to pre-Islamic Arab traditions and mythologies.
 Some Arab tribes believed that contact with dogs could render a person ritually impure or bring bad luck.
 However, when Islam emerged, it introduced a new religious and ethical framework to the region.
 While there are Hadiths that mention restrictions on keeping dogs as pets or associating with them, these hadiths have been interpreted and debated by various scholars and Islamic schools of thought.
 In the context of Islam, dogs are considered najis (ritually impure) by some scholars, but this view is not universally accepted.
 A research conducted by Vera Subasi quoted that "A state-appointed mufti or self-appointed imam was declaring that dogs were impure animals and people that were sick of the high dog population in their town or village due to unwanted litters were shooting or poisoning them".
 However, in a journal by Jenny Berglund, it is asserted that "There are signs that attitudes toward dogs are changing in some Muslim societies.
 One such sign is that an increasing number of people in Muslim countries are now keeping dogs as companion animals".
 There is a diversity of opinions among Islamic jurists, and many Muslims interact with dogs and other animals while observing hygiene practices.
 Moreover, other Hadiths and Islamic teachings emphasize the importance of compassion and kindness toward animals, including dogs.

+There is a dog mentioned in the Quran called Qitmir.
+He was the dog that guarded the People of the Cave and stood by them all through their long sleep.